 “I'd love to start making some deodorant here for all us stinky east coasters,” she wrote.
 “Would you be willing to give me a suggestion on where I could buy shea butter?”

-The email had a sweet, friendly tone, but it struck me as odd that instead of ordering Schmidt’s online or asking when it would be available near her, she wanted to know about sourcing shea butter.
-I thanked her for reaching out and told her I had plans to make my product more widely available, without getting into the question of shea butter suppliers.
+The email had a sweet, friendly tone, but it struck me as odd, that instead of ordering Schmidt’s online or asking when it would be available near her, she wanted to know about sourcing shea butter.
+I thanked her for reaching out and told her I had plans to make my product more widely available, without getting into the topic of shea butter suppliers.
 She wrote back that she understood, and the exchange ended there, on what felt like perfectly pleasant terms.

 About a year later, I was browsing the hashtag #naturaldeodorant on Instagram when I found pictures of deodorant in the same jars as mine, with similar scents.
 I went to the company’s profile and, after a little digging, discovered it was the same woman who had emailed me over a year before.
 She’d blatantly ripped off Schmidt’s!
-It’s flattering to be an inspiration, but sheesh, a little originality would be nice.
+It’s flattering to be an inspiration, but sheesh, a little originality would have been nice.

+[INSERT KEEPING IT TO YOURSELF BOX HERE]

-As I became aware of close competitors and unabashed copiers—which happened more and more as Schmidts’ presence grew—I had to figure out how to handle the competition and protect my creation without losing my sanity.
+As I became aware of close competitors and unabashed imitators—which happened more and more as Schmidt’s’ presence grew—I had to figure out how to handle the competition and protect my creation without losing my sanity.
 What if I were to patent my recipes?

 While my formula wasn’t public, my ingredients were.
 Anyone could pick up a jar of deodorant and see exactly what was in it.
 That didn’t mean someone could necessarily replicate my deodorant, as the specific ratio of ingredients (not to mention the complicated process of heating, mixing, holding, and cooling in a precise way) was proprietary.
 But what if just knowing my ingredients allowed a competitor to come close to ripping off my recipe?